Articles of Incorporation and Rules

 3. The notice of the meeting of the Board of Directors under paragraph 1 may be given by electromagnetic means

-Article 7 The Chairman of the Board of Directors shall act as chairman of the Board of Directors.
-However, in the event of an accident to the Chairman, a person acting in his place shall act as chairman, as provided for in Article 29 of the Articles of Incorporation.
+Article 7 The chairperson of the Board of Directors shall be the President.
+However, in the event that the President is unable to perform his/her duties, the person acting on behalf of the President shall be in accordance with Article 29 of the Articles of Incorporation.

 2. Notwithstanding the provisions of the preceding paragraph, the Chairman may designate a Director to act as Chairperson

-Article 8 Resolutions of the Board of Directors shall be made by a majority vote when a majority of the Directors eligible to vote are present.
+Article 8 Resolutions of the Board of Directors shall be made by a majority vote of the directors who are entitled to vote, provided that a majority of such directors are present.

 2. Directors may not exercise their voting rights or voting rights in writing or by proxy